 If you do not wish to receive marketing communications from us you can opt out at any time by emailing our marketing team at MarketingDivision@duk.kyocera.com or by electronically unsubscribing from emails we have sent you.
 We will not send you further marketing emails after you unsubscribe but we may continue to contact you to the extent necessary for the purposes of any services you have requested.

 - Safety and security: Where you visit our premises, identifying and responding to accidents and incidents and emergency situations should they arise and for maintaining security of the office and our staff.
-This includes monitoring our premises with CCTV for the purpose of crime prevention and prosecution of offenders.
+This includes monitoring and recording our premises with CCTV for the purpose of crime prevention and prosecution of offenders.